-Key dates: the key dates are:
+Key dates:

 - 1 January (all animal types specified in annex A) and - 30 June (bovines only) in your historic year

 LFASS claim year: means the calendar year in which you claim LFASS, in your Single Application Form, for payment early the following year.
 For example, you will claim LFASS 2015 in your SAF 2015 and, if eligible, be paid in Spring 2016.
 In this example, the 2015 calendar year is the LFASS claim year